Woolworth's Finest Hour

 During World War II the life expectancy of planes was only a few months.
 When we originally wrote this page we thought that would be the end of the story.
 But thanks to our site visitors and the power of new technology, there's more - much more.

-A twenty-first century parliamentary answer from the Chancellor of the Exchequer, the Right Hon.
+Seventy year later, a twenty-first century parliamentary answer from the Chancellor of the Exchequer, the Right Hon.
 Gordon Brown PC MP, revealed that the planes had been the first national asset ever to be named by a company.
-This was cited as the precedent for allowing firms to name Academies, a new generation of secondary schools sponsored by Industry.
+The event was cited as the precedent for allowing firms to name Academies, a new generation of secondary schools sponsored by Industry.

 Finally Museum Author Paul Seaton was invited to contribute to the official RAF History of the Spitfire, published in 2008.
 It includes pictures from this page.